 Education and Financial Literacy

-At Fidelity, we have found that when people have access to knowledge and expertise, they are more confident, can make better decisions, and generally achieve better results.
-We apply the same approach in supporting the communities where we live and work.
+When people have access to knowledge and expertise, they are more confident, can make better decisions, and generally achieve better outcomes.
+We apply this approach both in helping customers and in supporting the communities where we live and work.

 In partnership with established nonprofit organizations and regional school systems, our primary focus is to create volunteer opportunities for our employees that use their insights and experience to help provide students in need with an educational foundation to feel more confident, make smart decisions, and achieve personal and financial goals.